scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         problem is that glyph 1 (or 2?) has encoding 0 in the mac cmap table while it is not referenced at all in the windows cmap.
     -   Wasn't setting os2\_typelinegap field when reading an sfnt.
-    -   In a font without any LCG characters, fontforge set the OS/2 capheight and xheight fields to -1e10.
+    -   In a font without any LCG characters, websharpstudios set the OS/2 capheight and xheight fields to -1e10.
 It should have been 0.
         Patch by Roozbeh Pournader.
     -   Patch by Roozbeh Pournader.
 Regular bit in fsSel in OS/2 was